Vyral/sean-zanganeh-blog/_drafts/what-should-homebuyers-know-about-looking-over-the-title-report.md

 {% include youtube.html %}

-*Looking over the title report as a buyer is an important step in real estate process.
-Today, I’ve brought on two experts to explain why this is.*
+<center>Looking over the title report as a buyer is an important step in real estate process.
+Today, I’ve brought on two experts to explain why this is.</center>

 So, you’ve made an offer on a home, gotten accepted, and received a copy of the title report.
 Now what?